-A "but and a ben" only, but how spotlessly nest!
-Morning-glories and hops climbing over door and window, where white curtains hung; a snowwhite bed, shut in by mosquito-bar; a square of rag carpet on the floor; stove and tins polished to their utmost capacity-one of shining blackness, the other of shining brightness-a dresser holding civilized dishes; a shelf, where two or three books lay-the Bible, Whittier's poems and "David Copperfield" and a rile of well ware present field," and a pile of well-worn papers; an old-fashioned rocking-chair with near it; and, to complete the curious mixture of old New England farmhouse and frontier-cabin, a warming-pan hanging between the windows, its copper
+Comfortable!
+A palace could not have held a tenth of all the word meant!
+A "but and a ben" only, but how spotlessly neat!
+Morning-glories and hops climbing over door and window, where white curtains hung; a snowwhite bed, shut in by mosquito-bar; a square of rag carpet on the floor; stove hankerin' and tins polished to their utmost capacity - one of shining blackness, the other of shining brightness-a dresser actual inn, where a real bed, even if holding civilized dishes; a shelf, where one of four in a row, would be hailed two or three books lay-the Bible, holding civilized dishes; a shelf, where Whittier's poems and "David Copperfield," and a pile of well-worn papers; an old-fashioned rocking-chair with patch-work cushions, and "light stand" near it; and, to complete the curious mixture of old New England farmhouse and frontier-cabin, a warming-pan hanging between the windows, its copper face shining like everything else.
+"You think that's a queer thing to was big enough to reach it, hangin'